Honko sama - Appreciation of Harvest

 FOOD 2016 25 minutes Episode(s): 12 english Japanese

 Honko is one of Jodo Shinshu Buddhism events which commemorate the virtue of its founder, the Monk Shinran.
 The event is called differently depending on the region: in Toyama it's called 'Honko sama'.
 It's a special event for household devotion.
 After the ceremony given by a local monk, special dishes are served to the guests in Urushi lacquered bowls; cooked vegetables, vegetable soup together with Sake.
 Honko sama special meal has full appreciation of ancestors and harvest.
 The documentary depicts the dishes and the people who are sharing them with their hearts.

 Customers who watch this video also watch

-ISANA ~Taiji Town in Turmoil~2016 46 minutes‘Isana’ is a centuries-old word, meaning whale.
-The camera follows the ‘Isana Fishery Union’, a fishing group in a small town called 'Taiji', that is being fought against by activists who want them to stop what they are doing.
-Follow along with this dramatic and moving documentary, and find the...more details
+ISANA -Taiji Town in Turmoil2016 46 minutes‘Isana’ is a centuries-old word, meaning whale.
+Our camera follows the ‘Isana Fishery Union,’ a fishing group in a small town called 'Taiji' that is being fought against by activists who want them to stop what they are doing.
+This dramatic and moving documentary tries to find the answers to...more details